bughuntrio/writeups/greengrocer/devslashnull/index.md

 Updated:        2017-12-01
 ```

 I got stuck here for quite a while until I reviewed the API response again and noticed the `"connection": "tor-exitnode"` entry.
-Since this scenario used Tor quite extensively, I did another IP address lookup, but this time on the Tor ('ExoneraTor' service)[https://metrics.torproject.org/exonerator.html].
+Since this scenario used Tor quite extensively, I did another IP address lookup, but this time on the Tor ['ExoneraTor' service](https://metrics.torproject.org/exonerator.html).
 This indicated that the IP address was associated with a Tor Exit Relay.
 So now all I had to do was use the same Tor exit relay to access the `/flag` path.
 I spent quite a while refreshing Tor circuits to try and get a Tor circuit with the same exit relay, but didn't have any luck.
 Reading through the Tor documentation (reading the documentation is always my last resort 🤦‍♂️), I noticed that you can set the Exit Relay in the `torrc` configuration.
 This can be done in Tor Browser by adding the following configuration in the `./Browser/TorBrowser/Data/Tor/torrc` file, and restarting Tor Browser:
 ```
 ExitNodes 199.249.230.163
 ```